Beaudesert

 Population growth drivers in Beaudesert are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Beaudesert's population was around 16,906 as of November 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 2,232 people since the 2021 Census, which reported a population of 14,674.
-The change is inferred from the estimated resident population of 16,114 from the ABS as of June 2024 and an additional 754 validated new addresses since the Census date.
-This results in a population density ratio of 10.4 persons per square kilometer.
-Beaudesert's growth rate of 15.2% since the 2021 census exceeded both the national average (9.7%) and the state average, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 87.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Beaudesert's population is around 16,973 as of Feb 2026.
+This reflects an increase of 2,299 people (15.7%) since the 2021 Census, which reported a population of 14,674 people.
+The change is inferred from the estimated resident population of 16,114 from the ABS as of June 2024 and an additional 833 validated new addresses since the Census date.
+This population level equates to a density ratio of 10.4 persons per square kilometer, providing ample space per person.
+Beaudesert's 15.7% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Moving forward, an above median population growth is projected, with the area expected to grow by 2,836 persons to 2041, reflecting a total increase of 12.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above-median population growth of national statistical areas is projected, with the area expected to grow by 2,836 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.7% in total over the 17 years.

 Frequently Asked Questions - Population